-Rogero said the two phases of improvements should attract new businesses.
-She said the site where the shovels were located on the corner of Jessamine and Magnolia is where the new monument sign will be located.
 The mayor's communication director, Michael Grider, told The Focus that the resolution is slightly different than it was when have been questioning introduced last month.
-He said the procurement Andrew Johnson Building, department looked at it the amount being paid and said the new resolution has more detail. the next mayor, who may "If we move on, this is the deal," he said.
+He said the procurement Andrew Johnson Building, department looked at it the amount being paid and said the new resolution has more detail.

-Some commissioners the appraised value of the per-square-foot, and the rush to sell it with no loca-"It's all contingent on tion found for the school Cont. on page 4
+"It's all contingent on tion found for the school the next mayor, who may the deal," he said.
+Some commissioners the appraised value of the per-square-foot, and the rush to sell it with no loca-